 That’s the simple rule of thumb for writing winning product descriptions that do their job without a hitch.

-SEO Product Description FAQ
+SEO Product Descriptions FAQ

-To optimize a product page for search, some of the main elements you’ll need are a descriptive heading, title tag, and meta description, a unique product description, high quality images with descriptive alt text, and a human-readable URL structure.
+To optimize a product page for search, some of the main elements you’ll need are a descriptive heading, title tag, and meta description, a unique product description, high quality product images with descriptive alt text, and a human-readable URL structure.

-How long should product descriptions be?
+How long should a product description be SEO?

-There is no magic number when it comes to product description length.
 They should be as long as necessary to comprehensively describe the product.
 Meta descriptions on product pages, however, should be 160 characters or less if you don’t want Google to truncate them.